Psoriasis: what you need to know

-Psoriasis is a common skin condition, characterised by red, scaly patches that may be sore or itchy.
-The patches occur most commonly on the knees, elbows and scalp, although the skin can be affected anywhere on the body.
+Psoriasis is a common skin condition, usually characterised by red, scaly patches that may be sore or itchy.
+The patches occur most commonly on the knees, elbows, lower back and scalp, although the skin can be affected anywhere on the body.
 The nails may also be involved, and a small number of people also get pain and swelling of the joints (psoriatic arthritis).

-- red patches of skin covered with white scales;
+- red patches of skin covered with white or silvery scales;

 - skin soreness or itch;

 - dry, cracked skin;

 - nail ridges, pitting and discolouration of nails; and